AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 The following restrictions apply.

-* A user must be logged with the **Deployment Manager** role in order to configure or run pipelines.
+* A user must be logged with the **Deployment Manager** role to configure or run pipelines.
 * At any time, there can only be one full-stack pipeline per environment.

 In addition, be aware of how the full-stack pipeline will behave if you choose to introduce a [web tier config pipeline.](#web-tier-config-pipelines)